Veteran opposition leader Odinga ahead in Kenya's presidential race- official results | Politics

 Representatives from Odinga and Ruto's coalitions did not immediately respond to requests for comment.
 Reuters news agency and other media outlets have been tallying results forms from 291 constituencies posted on the election commission website.
 These have not yet been verified, and this tally is running well ahead of the official one.

-As of 1200 GMT, Reuters had tallied 237 forms, which showed Ruto in the lead with nearly 53% of the vote, compared to just over 46% for Odinga.
+As of 2100 GMT, Reuters had tallied 241 forms, which showed Ruto in the lead with nearly 52.3% of the vote, compared to 47% for Odinga.
 Two other candidates had less than 1% between them.
-Nineteen other forms could not be included in the count because they were unreadable or were missing information.
+Thirty other forms could not be included in the count because they were unreadable or were missing information such as signatures, constituency names, or totals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)